 Risk Weightings

 Counterparty

-Central Bank 0%
+Central bank 0%

-Central and State Government 10%
+Central and state government 10%

-Banks Local Governments Approved Deposit Taking Institutions (other than Banks) Risk Based Capital Requirements - ASX Clear Participants - ASX Market Participants 20%
+Banks Local governments Approved Deposit Taking Institutions (other than banks) ASX Clear Participants that comply with the Risk Based Capital Requirements Market participants that comply with the Risk-Based Capital Requirements as defined in the ASIC Market Integrity Rules (Capital) 2021 (as amended from time to time) 20%

-Approved Institutions NTA Requirements - ASX Clear Participants - ASX Market Participants 50%
+Approved Institutions Participants of ASX Clear (Futures) Pty Limited that are not banks 50%

 Other 100%

-In Table 2.1, references to Central Banks and Governments are references to OECD Central Banks and Governments.
-Non-OECD Central Banks and Governments are within the 'other' category of risk weighting.
+In Table 2.1, references to central banks and governments are references to OECD central banks and governments.
+Non-OECD central banks and governments are within the 'other' category of risk weighting.